Nehrəm: Etymology

+Residents of Nehrəm believe that the name "Nehrəm" is derived from the phrase "Land of Noah" or "Village of Noah."
+This local legend ties into the broader cultural and historical belief in the region that Mount Ağrı, nearby in Turkey, is the resting place of Noah's Ark after the biblical flood.
+The association with Noah is strong in Nakhchivan, as it is believed that Noah and his family may have settled in the area after the flood, making Nehrəm part of this ancient heritage.

+This belief in the Noah connection is part of the village's cultural identity and reflects the broader historical reverence for Noah's legacy throughout the region.

 Nehram

 Nehram - is the place of residence of the Middle Ages.
-It was recorded in 1967.
+The first recorded mentions or historical references to Nehram village in Azerbaijan are believed to have occurred in the 16th to 17th centuries.
+These references provide some indication of the village's existence during that period, although precise founding details or exact dates might not be available in historical records.
 Its area is 3 ha.
 Many remains of artefacts are scattered on the place of residence.
 The remains of building was completely destroyed.
 Cultural layer has content from clay with mixture soil.
 At result of researchings have been found pottery, raw and brick parts, the mainly red and gray pottery (jugs, kasa, lamps, glass etc.) decorated in different ways which typical of the Middle Ages.
 According to the findings, the monument dates from the 5th-18th centuries.

 J. Mammadguluzade on Nehram

 In 1885, the first secular school opened in Nehram.
 J.Mammadguluzadeh more than seven years (15 January 1890 - 10 July 1897) worked as a teacher and supervisor in the Nehram village.
 In order to facilitate the work of local farmers, in 1893, he achieved bring to the village the first iron plow of "Ekker" firm from Tbilisi.
 Writer wrote his works as "The game of raisin" (1892), "Stories of the Danabaş village" (1894), "The school of the Danabaş village" (1896) in here.
 For the first time in the district he involved the girls to the education and has created a museum of school-history.
 In 1896, J.Mammadguluzade married to the Halima Nagi gyzy from this village.
 From this marriage was born the first child of writer, Munevver Mammadquluzade.